gabrieldansereau/ms_downscaling_metawebs/README.md

 locate where our knowledge and models are the most uncertain and determine new sampling sites or areas where repeated sampling is necessary.

-Repeated network samples and explicit spatial predictions are essential as they will allow comparisons with extant work for species communities.
+Explicit spatial predictions such as downscaled metaweb predictions are essential as they will allow comparisons with extant work for species communities.
 These comparisons are relevant as they may go in unexpected directions and highlight new elements regarding network biogeography.
-For instance, @Frelat2022FooWeb found a strong spatial coupling between community composition and food web structure but a temporal mismatch depending on the spatial scale.
+For instance, @Frelat2022FooWeb found a strong spatial coupling between community composition and food web structure but a temporal mismatch depending on the spatial scale. @Poisot2017HosPar found that interaction uniqueness captures more composition variability than community uniqueness and that sites with exceptional compositions might not be the same for networks and communities.
-@Poisot2017HosPar found that interaction uniqueness captures more composition variability than community uniqueness and that sites with exceptional compositions might not be the same for networks and communities.
-Spatialized network data will allow these comparisons and allow identifying important conservation targets for networks from areas currently prioritized for biodiversity conservation.
+Spatialized network data will allow these comparisons and allow identifying important conservation targets for networks and whether they differ geographically from areas currently prioritized for biodiversity conservation.

 Here, we present a method to downscale a metaweb in space by spatially reconstructing local instances of a probabilistic metaweb of Canadian mammals.